Sign-up ends in:

 4. Control the Clubface Angle

-The clubface angle is what causes the hook part of a pull hook.
-Swinging the club over the top and having a closed clubface will take your shot from straight to pull to pull hook.
+Swinging the club over the top and having a closed clubface will change your shot from straight to pull to pull hook.

-If you set up with that strong grip (HackMotion can tell you) and then on the backswing, you continue to add to that flexion and close the clubface, it’s nearly impossible to recover near impact.
+If you set up with that strong grip (HackMotion can tell you) and then on the backswing, you continue to add to that flexion and close the clubface; it’s nearly impossible to recover near impact.

-Drills to Fix Pull Hook in Golf
+Additional Drills to Fix Pull Hook in Golf

 One of the best ways to work on correcting a pull hook is to incorporate some drills into your practice routine.
-These drills can range from simple exercises to more in depth practice routines.
+These drills can range from simple exercises to more in-depth practice routines.

-The key is, they all help to get the clubface square at impact and the club on the correct path.
+The key is they all help to get the clubface square at impact and the club on the correct path.

 Incorporate the Lower Body